-- Treat the resulting pieces as Back Bodices in the future.
+d.
+Treat as One: Consider the resulting pieces as the Back Bodices for the remaining steps in the process.

 8. Assembling Front Bodice and Front Skirt:

 - a.
 Place the Front Bodice and Front Skirt pieces together with right sides facing each other.
 Match the side seams and pin them in place. - b.
 Align the center front lines of both pieces and pin them together.
 Ensure the darts and notches line up correctly. - c.
 For precise alignment and to prevent fabric shifting, consider basting the seam before stitching.
 Use a contrasting thread to make the basting stitches easily visible. - d.
 Stitch the pieces together along the pinned seam, using a straight stitch.
 Backstitch at the beginning and end for added durability. - e.
 Serge the seam allowances to finish the edges neatly. - f.
 Press the seam allowances towards the top to flatten and set the seam. - g.
 Treat the assembled Front Bodice and Front Skirt as one Front piece for further construction.